 The better way of completing this mod is leaving the 4WD ECU alone and instead modding the skid control ECU (since that actually controls TRAC functions).

 When the truck is shifted from 4HI to 4LO range, it changes the signal sent to the skid control ECU, turning off TRAC functions.
 For whatever gosh darn reason, Toyota decided for us that we don’t need these functions in 4LO🤷♂️.

 In 4LO it pulls pin 9 from HI to LO (12v to 0V), tells to turn off TRAC functions, pretty much tells the skid control ECU to be turned off (no TRAC, no VSC, no auto LSD).
 So to be able to engage it anytime in any mode (2WD, 4WD HI and 4WD LO), we turn it on all the time!
 We do this by bringing pin 9 to a 12v source.

 Here is the wiring diagram for the skid control ECU.
 We can see here pin 9 is yellow/black and leads to a “Transfer Indicator SW (switch)”.
 If I were to put everything together and guess, this is a sensor that checks if the transfer case is in 4LO which then turns off the skid control ECU while in that range.

-So what we do is splice the wire on pin 9 and hook it up to 12v!
+So what we do is tap into the wire on pin 9 and hook it up to 12v!
 Any 12v source will work.

 The first thing to do is take off your glove box.
 Squeeze the sides of it #1 & #2, it will lower until it’s hanging by the right arm.

 The wire we’re after is the 3rd plug down from the top, yellow wire with a black trace (stripe).

 I was able to find a steady 12v source from the opposite plug, see below.
 While there were other pins with similar colours in the plugs (indicating +12v), I went with the easy route.
 Use a multimeter here and ensure it is a steady 12V source.